 For the 2022 tax year, you can contribute up to $7,000 annually to your IRAs if you are 50 or older.
 This limit increases to $7,500 in 2023.
 These contribution limits apply to the combined total of contributions made to both traditional and Roth IRAs.
 If you are under 50, the limits are $1,000 less.

-The IRS requires that your Roth IRA contribution for the year be covered by sufficient earned income.
-However, the good news is that the actual source of the contribution doesn't have to be from your paycheck.
+The IRS requires that sufficient earned income should cover your Roth IRA contribution for the year.
+However, the good news is that the actual source of the contribution doesn't need to be from your paycheck.

-Always keep in mind that the amount you convert to a Roth IRA will be treated as taxable income for the year in which the conversion occurs.
+Keep in mind that whatever the amount you convert to a Roth IRA, the IRS will treat it as taxable income.
+It will be taxable for the year in which the conversion occurs.
 You'll need to pay taxes at your current ordinary income tax rate.

 Why Are Roth Conversions Beneficial?

 Roth conversions are an attractive process because Roth IRAs grow tax-free and qualified withdrawals are also tax-free.
 Roth IRAs don’t have RMDs, so you can just let your contributions grow tax-free.
-If you pass away and your IRA is inherited, your beneficiaries won’t have to pay taxes on distributions.
+If you pass away and your heirs inherit your IRA, they won’t have to pay taxes on distributions.

 Roth IRAs are important because they can help those who take advantage of Social Security benefits.
 Social Security benefits are taxable once you hit the income threshold.
 Roth IRAs won’t take you beyond that threshold.
 Completing a Roth conversion before you start getting your Social Security benefits can help you save money.